lucascoelh0/TV-Maze-Series/README.md

 # TV Maze Series
-This app displays tv showstv shows, and the user can see it's details and add favorites.
+This app displays tv shows, and the user can see it's details and add favorites.

 To run the project, create a variable API_KEY="your_key_here" on local.properties.